Actively Recruiting

 • Pre-existing neurological deficit in the lower extremity

-• Contraindications for peripheral nerve block (infection at needle site, bleeding disorders, allergy to local anesthetics)
+• Contraindications to peripheral nerve block such as infection at needle site, blood clotting problems, or allergy to local anesthetics

 • History of cognitive dysfunction or mental illness